‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 Trying to understand how the universe works is hard enough for humanity without some assholes trying to mislead people.”

 Reddit has long relied on its small army of volunteer moderators to keep the site livable despite a never-ending onslaught of trolls, spammers, and, now, avid propagandists.
-“They’re so reliant on these people who are really doing amazing work under circumstances that are terrible,” says Adrienne Massanari, an associate professor of communication at the University of Illinois at Chicago who has researched Reddit’s relationship with conspiracy theories and the alt right.
+“They’re so reliant on these people who are really doing amazing work under circumstances that are terrible,” says Adrienne Massanari, an associate professor of communication at the University of Illinois at Chicago who has researched Reddit’s relationship with conspiracy theories and the alt-right.

 And the task has arguably gotten even harder as the general climate of political distrust has made many users suspicious of anyone in power, including moderators and Reddit’s paid employees, says abrownn, a moderator for several massive subreddits, including r/worldnews (23 million members) and r/technology (8.6 million members), who has tracked misinformation on the platform.

-Note: This story has been updated with more information about Reddit’s policies.